clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

       # chmod a+x qemu-ifup

 #.
-Create a bridge using the Openvswitch tool; you can verify if the bridge
+Create a bridge using the OpenvSwitch tool; you can verify whether the bridge
-   was created using ip tool.
+   was successfully created by using ip tool.

    .. code-block:: bash

       # brctl addbr br0

  Note: At this point, you have the option to add a NIC with ``brctl addif br0 <network interface>``.
 Sample interface below should be replaced with your local
- NIC.
+ NIC's designation.

 .. code-block:: bash

    # brctl addif br0 enp3s0f0

-When the above option is used, and the NIC is connected to DHCP server, Steps 1 and 2 should be omitted in "Setting ip address" section.
+When the above option is used, and the NIC is connected to DHCP server, so Steps 1 and 2 under the `Setting IP address`_ section.

 #.
-Set up the linux bridge.
+Set up the Linux bridge.

    .. code-block:: bash